carlshan/bughouse/README.md

+# Bughouse
-# An implementation of bughouse to play online, with friends!
+An implementation of bughouse to play online, with friends!